openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 other objects.
 Though recovery mechanisms vary greatly, recovery systems generally include elements of one or more of these techniques:

-- featherweight
+- Featherweight
-- break-apart
+- Break-apart
-- streamer
+- Streamer
-- parachute
+- Parachute
-- helicopter
+- Helicopter
-- gliding
+- Gliding

 Featherweight and Break-Apart Recovery
 --------------------------------------